 Now creating an engaging Twitter post takes a considerable amount of effort.
 To stand out among all other brands’ tweets, you have to be creative, thoughtful, and in harmony with your brand’s tone.

 So after putting in all that effort, it would be demotivating if you could not get any engagement just because it was posted at a time when your audience was not there for engagement.
 Here are some general posting patterns for your aid.

 - On average, tweets posted between 2 to 3 am receive the most engagement.

-- The highest number of retweets and favorites happens between 8 pm and 11 pm.
+- The highest number of retweets and favourites happens between 8 pm and 11 pm.

-- Most interactions are happening on twitter during the early morning or late in the evening.
-Users like to engage with social media after they wake up or right before they are going to sleep.
+- Most interactions are happening on Twitter during the early morning or late in the evening.
+Users like to engage with social media after they wake up or right before they sleep.